Horizon-Hosting/documentation/knowledgebase/game_servers/garrys_mod/installing_addons.md

 7. Start/Restart the server and it will download new addons to the server and load them during boot.

 ### Filesystem addons (Premium/Gmodstore)
-1. Once you have purchased your selected addon from Gmodstore or anyother website you will need to download it.
+1. Once you have purchased your selected addon from Gmodstore or any other website you will need to download it.
 2. Now that you have your downloaded addon you will need to upload the file to the server via FTP or the panel.
 3. If using FTP you can also upload folders.
 Here is a guide on [how to use FTP](https://docs.hrznhosting.com/knowledgebase/general/using_ftp)
 4. If using the [Game Panel](https://hrzn.link/panel) simply go to your service and select Files.